 If you prefer the public bus or driving, or if you like to travel autonomously avoiding organized tours, you can find more tips in my guide to visiting Arkadi.

-If you want to rent a car for your trip, consider Discover Cars, a worldwide car rental booking service.
+>> Which car rental service is the best to choose?
+If you want to rent a car for your trip, consider Discover Cars, a worldwide car rental booking engine.

 Preveli Monastery (Rethymnon Region)